Sytchie/cqca/README.md

 # Clifford Quantum Cellular Automata
-A Clifford Quantum Cellular Automaton (CQCA) is a *globally unique* ruleset for mapping Pauli gates to a set of Pauli gates.
+A Clifford Quantum Cellular Automaton (CQCA) is a *globally unique* ruleset for mapping Pauli gates to a set of Pauli gates (or identity gates).
-This ruleset is applied, at each time step, to every cell of an infinite lattice.
+This ruleset is applied, at each time step, to every cell of an infinite lattice of cells.
 Each cell holds a Pauli gate.

 The application of a gate to another follows following rules: